 You can find sample REST calls in the Consume tab of the web service details page.

 Navigate to the API Doc tab, to find more API details.

-The models and web service deployments you create in the visual interface can be managed from the Azure Machine Learning service workspace.
+The models and web service deployments you create in the visual interface can also be managed from the Azure Machine Learning workspace.